leth4/leto/readme.md

 Right-click on files and folders to rename them; drag their names to move or delete them.
 Deleted files and folders are kept in a ".trash" folder in the working directory.

-Drag the circle in bottom left corner to scroll the file.
+Drag the circle in the bottom right corner to scroll the file.

 ### Shortcuts supported: